Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 02 - cloudformation-ec2/02 README.md

    - Click **Validate** to ensure the YAML syntax is correct.
    - Next, choose **Create template** to upload it to an S3 bucket.
 (Note the S3 bucket name for later cleanup.)
+   > **Note:** When you click Create template in the console, AWS CloudFormation creates a S3 Bucket if not already made, then uploads the template file it.
+It also connects this stack to the existing default VPC if there is not one already made.

 5. **Configure the Stack:**
    - Click **Next** on the Create Stack page.